sourcegraph/handbook/content/departments/finance/arr-definitions.md

 - ARR/IARR should be calculated as follows: Early Renewal Contract ARR - Current Contract ARR.

+- For early renewal deals with churn, we will recognize churn on the start date of the new contract.
+Contract end date + 1 day is our traditional churn guidance, but we will bring it forward for rip and replace deals.
+Ex: The Customer's contract expires in July 2024, and signs an early renewal in December 2023 with a new start date of February 01, 2024.
+Even if the Order Form is signed in December, we will not recognize churn until Februry 01, 2024.

 ### Other Commercial Considerations and Proposed ARR Treatment:

 - Sourcegraph only sells contracts in increments of 12 months up to 36 months on an initial, new business customer commitment.